hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

       messages populated to Kafka topic _test_ will be consumed and printed out to the terminal.

-# Make a Kafka Avro producer in Java
+# Kafka Avro producer in Java

 1. Complete code can be found from [KafkaAvroProducer.java](https://github.com/hongyusu/bigdata_etl/blob/master/streaming/src/main/java/streaming/KafkaAvroProducer.java)
 1. Add _twitter bijection_ dependencies